 The Irish Department contributes to two interdisciplinary undergraduate programmes.
-Irish Studies (BA, 4 years) looks at Ireland through the disciplines of Irish, History, English and more.
-The last intake to this course was in 2015-16.
-This degree will phase out after that.
+European Studies (BA, 4 years) looks at Europe through the disciplines of History, Politics and more, and students take two European languages as part of their studies.
+The first intake to this course will be in 2020.
 Computer Science and Language (BA, 4 years) combines the study of Computer Science, Linguistics and a language of your choice (French, German or Irish).

 For further information about our undergraduate courses, please follow the links below: